danielkcz/promised-land/README.md

 [event emitters]:http://javascriptplayground.com/blog/2014/03/event-emitter/
 [design patterns]:http://addyosmani.com/resources/essentialjsdesignpatterns/book/

-*Please note, that this is very basic implementation* (***but fully functional***) *of the idea and it definitely needs some polishing and bug fixing.
-Please check out* [***Trello board***](https://trello.com/b/AtslGtow/promised-land) * for planned features and next development steps.
-You can also leave a comment there.*

 ## TL;DR

-Stop caring about events being emit too soon.
+Do you are about events being emit before you can listen to them?
 Watch for them with the Promise !

 ## Features